Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
 Clearly, time-based assessments of algorithms, especially those conducted by larger companies with a lot of resources, are a viable approach.
 However, not all programmers have the ability, time, nor the resources to conduct such sufficticated measurements.
-Most programmers seek a quick and approximate evaluation of their algorithm's performance in terms of time complexity.
+Most programmers seek a quick and approximate evaluation of their algorithm's performance in terms of both time and space complexity.
 This is where asymptotic analysis comes into play.
 Asymptotic analysis involves the use of mathematical tools to study an algorithm's performance as the input size approaches infinity.
 Rather than fixating solely on time measurements, which can be heavily influenced by the factors discussed earlier, we can instead focus on observing how computational operations and steps increase in relation to the volume of requests and input changes.
 </p>